WMD-group/ElementEmbeddings/data/README.md

 # Elemental Embeddings

-The data contained in this folder is a collection of various elemental representations/embeddings
+The data contained in this folder is a collection of various elemental representation/embedding schemes

 ## Magpie
 The following paper describes the details of the Materials Agnostic Platform for Informatics and Exploration (Magpie) framework: